Addiction Reward Architecture

 Schultz, W. (1997).
 A neural substrate of prediction and reward.
 Science, 275(5306), 1593-1599. https://doi.org/10.1126/science.275.5306.1593

-This article explains the neuroscience underlying addiction and reward architecture.
+This page explains the neuroscience underlying addiction and the architecture of reinforcement.
 For personalized neurological assessment and intervention, contact MindLAB Neuroscience directly.

 Why can’t highly disciplined people stop addictive behaviors through willpower alone?